ouspg/PrivacyAndSocialEngineering/6.Social_engineering_II/README.md

 You can note and reference psychology and related common human behavior when it is suitable.
 You can use, but not limited to, the following thoughts.

-1. The information you have put publicly about yourself.
+1. The information you have put publicly about yourself can be used for malicious purposes.
 This is not limited to persons; also information about companies or other entities.
 2. Performing the social engineering attack at the right time based on the known context (known package delivery, security incident, an expected message, something else?).
 3. Performing the social engineering attack on a suitable platform or way based on the known habits of the target (He uses LinkedIn a lot!).
-4. The looks can deceive - something authentic looking in authentic time (physical or digital).
+4. The looks can deceive - something authentic looking or appealing in authentic time (physical or digital).
 5. The attacker makes himself/herself more likable based on what they know about the target.
 6. The chance of ignoring the security policies when someone is likable and feels authentic.
 Consider impersonating with a pretext in the context of these security policies.
 Do people apply them to everyone equally, knowingly, all the time?
 (Was that police badge real??)
 7. Impersonating can be even more effective in the digital world when the user does not understand how technology works or what is possible.
 (Deep fakes, synthetic voice, something else?).
-There are a lot of videos and speeches available online about the target.
+For example, there are a lot of videos and speeches available online about the target or some useful entity.

 > You need to write a short essay, around 500 words.
 If you want, it can be longer.

-## **Task 2:**  Pretexting, phishing and prompt engineering
+## **Task 2:**  Pretexting, prompt engineering and phishing

 As the last exercise assignment of the course, you need to try to perform a social engineering attack in the form of a credible phishing message.
 You also need to evaluate its performance.